-\underline{F} : This grade will be assigned when a student has attended class regularly and completed assignments but whose attendance and work are not of sufficient quality to receive a passing grade.
+F: This grade will be assigned when a student has attended class regularly and completed assignments but whose attendance and work are not of sufficient quality to receive a passing grade.

-\underline{W} : A grade will be recorded if the student officially withdraws before the date listed in Academic Calendar for the final examination.
-The "W" grade will be calculated in the total hours attempted and will carry 0 hours passed and a quality point value of 0.

-Z: This grade will be assigned when a final grade has not been submitted to the Office of Admissions and Records by the instructor at the time that grades are posted.
+- \underline{W} : A grade will be recorded if the student officially withdraws before the date listed in Academic Calendar for the final examination.
+The "W" grade will be calculated in the total hours attempted and will carry 0 hours passed and a quality point value of 0. - Z: This grade will be assigned when a final grade has not been submitted to the Office of Admissions and Records by the instructor at the time that grades are posted.
 Students who have received a grade of "Z" should request a grade correction from their instructor.
 A corrected grade will be assigned when received in the Office of Admissions and Records.
 Grade correction/change must be made by the date indicated in Academic Calendar.

-- 3.1 Students admitted to the Paramedic Program must maintain a grade of "C" or an 80 course average in all paramedic subjects and pass (100%) all clinical requirements to progress to the next level/semester in the program.
-Those students who do not meet this criteria - 3.1.1 May exercise their right to appeal (see Grievance/Due Process/Complaints in Section 10 of the Health Science Student Handbook) - 3.1.2 May withdraw from the Paramedic Program - 3.2 The paramedic student will be provided written clinical guidelines that address components specific to clinical and field practice as stated in this appendix.
-The student will sign the "clinical agreement" page and will turn this in to their instructor.
-Successfully completing both didactic and clinical experiences are necessary to progress in the paramedic program. - 3.3 Students averages in each subject will be reviewed by instructors at each mid-term.
-Students whose course averages are below 80% will be counseled by instructional faculty, and may be referred to the student navigator.
+- 3.1 Students admitted to the Paramedic Program are expected to maintain a grade of "C" or an 80 course average in all paramedic subjects and pass (100%) all clinical requirements to progress to the next level/semester in the program.
+Those students who do not meet this criteria: - 3.1.1 May exercise their right to appeal (see Grievance/Due Process/Complaints in Section 10 of the Health Science Student Handbook) - 3.1.2 May withdraw from the Paramedic Program - 3.1.3 Student progression will commence as follows:

+- 3.2 The paramedic student will be provided clinical notes and reminders that address components specific to clinical and field practice as stated in this appendix.
+Successfully completing both didactic and clinical/field experiences are necessary to progress in the paramedic program. - 3.2.1 The paramedic curriculum will follow a systems-based format which will include a laboratory demonstrative for the lecture provided.
+This format is to provide each student the opportunity to reinforce concepts learned as lecture proceeds.